-I think I am a prolific writer.
-Thus far for the past 10 years, I have produced more than a dozen books.
-Some people say that I am a writing machine.
+Thus far I have produced more than a dozen books.
+Some say that I am a writing machine.
 But let me be clear that I don't write things overnight and submit them for publication.
 Most of my writings are done over time and revised hundred times.
 Because people do not know the whole process or habit of my writing, they tend to think that I write fast and easy, as if I were a writing machine.
 That is a misunderstanding.
-Today when I was exercising at a gym as I used to, I thought about my prolific writing habit and know-hows.
-There are three key elements for a possible prolific writing: 1) distinctive ideas; 2) investment of time and its wise management, and 3) the healthy body and spirit (physical and spiritual).
+Today when I was exercising at a gym as I used to, I thought about my prolific writing habit and know-how are three key elements for a possible prolific writing: 1) distinctive ideas; 2) investment of time and its wise management, and 3) the healthy body and spirit (physical and spiritual).

 Second, even though you have good ideas about a new book, you cannot produce anything without setting aside time to study and reflect.
 I mean you have to give yourself to where your passion is.
 Day and night, in big or small time, you will need to have constant brainstorming for your topic.
 Time management is also important.
 For me study does not happen only in a study room or library; I often enjoy thinking and planning to write in a coffee shop or in a local park where I often walk and think.
 In a sense, nature is my library and classroom.
 Even in a sleeping bed, or in the middle of the night or early morning I wake up with new ideas or better plan for writing.
 I often write in my head when I go to bed.
 Sometimes I wake up by new ideas about the book or clear thoughts about something in a book and take notes on papers.